 Do you prefer the “Right-hand side” option?
 Ok.
 You represent an opposing school of thought: you want to minimize the number of data provider components.
 I guess you do not want to create maintenance effort draining your DevOps resources.

 But now you take a pause to think.
 The “Left” option is very tempting because it is flexible.
 Simply you do not get the data you do not need.
 You want just a person’s name, and there is a separate component delivering only the person’s name and nothing else but a person’s name.
 And you do not provoke a lot of large data sets with all the data about one person in one data set, flying around.
 Good.
 Allow me to pull you back into reality now.

 In the real world of markets, profits, and all those mundane things you do not like to think about (because you are a developer or application architect at best) there is this thing called: Cost.

 Yes, it is linear.
 Instead of one (1) component, you might have N of components.
 With costs multiplied by: teams, deployments, tests, debugging, high visibility maintenance events, and such.
 And that raises the overall Cost of the product.

 I am not advocating one or the other philosophy.
 Just dragging you in front of the actual and real picture.

 And there you have it: this is the granularity of abstraction explained.
 Journalists might say: “Truth uncovered”.

-Smaller granularity is a more complex interface on fewer components, larger granularity is a simpler interface on each of more components.
-One granule is the extreme end point of that direction.
+Smaller granularity is a more complex interface on fewer components, larger granularity is a simpler interface on each of much more components.
+One component with one API is the extreme end point in that direction.

 1: Where N is a large number